tiprankstipranks

 Our international sales subject us to additional risks that can adversely affect our business, operating results and financial condition.

-During each of 2023 and 2022, we derived 18% and 22% of our net sales from customers located outside the U.S. Our ability to convince customers to expand their use of our products or renew their agreements with us are directly correlated to our direct engagement with such customers.
+During each of 2024 and 2023, we derived 18% of our revenue from sales to customers located outside the U.S. Our ability to convince customers to expand their use of our products or renew their agreements with us are directly correlated to our direct engagement with such customers.
 To the extent that we are unable to engage with non-U.S. customers effectively, we may be unable to grow sales to international customers to the same degree we have experienced in the past.
-Our international operations subject us to a variety of risks and challenges, including: - fluctuations in currency exchange rates and related effect on our operating results;- general economic and geopolitical conditions, including wars, in each country or region;- the effects of systemic supply chain disruptions, including those resulting from a public health crisis;- economic uncertainty around the world; and - compliance with U.S. laws and regulations imposed by other countries on foreign operations,including the Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws,tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance.
-For example, in response to the conflict between Russia and Ukraine, the United States has imposed and may further impose, and other countries may additionally impose, broad sanctions or other restrictive actions against governmental and other entities in Russia.
-Additionally, further escalation of geopolitical tensions, such as the ongoing conflict in Israel, Gaza and the surrounding areas, could have a broader impact that extends into other markets where we do business.
+Our international operations subject the Company to a variety of risks and challenges, including: - fluctuations in currency exchange rates and related effects on our operating results;- general economic and geopolitical conditions, including wars, in each country or region;- the impact of Brexit; reduction in billings, foreign currency exchange rates, and trade with the EU;- the effects of a widespread outbreak of an illness or disease, or any other public health crisis, such as a resurgence of the COVID-19 pandemic, in each country or region;- economic uncertainty around the world; and - compliance with U.S. and foreign laws and regulations imposed by other countries on foreign operations, including the Foreign Corrupt Practices Act, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance.
+For example, in response to the rapidly developing conflict between Russia and Ukraine, the United States has imposed and may further impose, and other countries may additionally impose, broad sanctions or other restrictive actions against governmental and other entities in Russia.
+We presently produce metal credit cards for a distributor that distributes such cards for resale by a Russian-based bank.
+While the existing sanctions do not currently prohibit the production and sale of our metal credit cards to this customer, additional sanctions may be imposed in the future that could prevent us from selling to this customer or other customers in the affected regions.
+Additionally, further escalation of geopolitical tensions could have a broader impact that extends into other markets where we do business.
 Any of these risks could adversely affect our international sales, reduce our international revenues or increase our operating costs, adversely affecting our business, financial condition and operating results.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.